How to measure temperatures correctly

 Note: We're not looking for the peak temperature but the average temperature after the fans has kicked in and cooled the machine while under heavy load.

-6. Hard drive temperature
+6. Drive temperature

 7. Submit information